Raphael9999/scraping-section-232/README.md

 __main__:
 * Update gfrom request ID you start the scrapping from,
 * gto request ID you end the scrapping at,
-* inc size of the batch of exclusion request extracted, too small/large will slow the process
+* inc size of the batch of exclusion request extracted, too small/large will slow the process,
+* run main.py,
+* results will be saved in .\result\

+__extract_list__
+* Update glist with the list of specific request ID you would like to extract,
+* run extract_list.py,
-* run main.py, result will be saved in .\result\
+* results will be saved in .\result\

 ## License
 MIT License